inaka/sumo_db/README.md

 - `Event` is the type of the event.
 - `Args` extra data sent.

-Those are the current supported events:
+Supported types of events:

 - `pre_persisted` just before persisting some entity.
-This event has the entity we want to persist as an `Args`.
-It is throw on this function:
+This event has the entity we want to persist as `Args`.
+It is dispatched on this function:
     - `sumo:persist/2`
 - `persisted` just after persisting some entity.
-This event hast the persisted entity as an `Args` It is throw on this function:
+This event has the persisted entity as `Args`.
+This Event has the same `EventId` as its `pre_persisted` event.
+It is dispatched on this function:
     - `sumo:persist/2`
-- `pre_delete_all` just before deleting all entities for one model.
+- `pre_delete_all` just before deleting all entities for a model.
 This event has no `Args`.
-It is throw on this function:
+It is dispatched on this function:
     - `sumo:delete_all/1`
-- `deleted_all` just after deleting all entities for one model.
+- `deleted_all` just after deleting all entities for a model.
 This event has no `Args`.
-It is throw on this function:
+This Event has the same `EventId` as its `pre_delete_all` event.
+It is dispatched on this function:
     - `sumo:delete_all/1`
 - `pre_deleted` just before deleting an entity.
-This event has the entity id as an `Args`.
-It is throw on this function:
+This event has the entity id as `Args`.
+It is dispatched on this function:
     - `sumo:delete/2`
 - `deleted` just after deleting an entity.
-This event has the entity id as an `Args`.
-It is throw on this function:
+This event has the entity id as `Args`.
+This Event has the same `EventId` as its `pre_deleted` event.
+It is dispatched on this function:
     - `sumo:delete/2`
 - `pre_deleted_total` just before deleting by some delete conditions.
-This event has the sumo conditions as an `Args`.
-It is throw on this function:
+This event has the sumo conditions as `Args`.
+It is dispatched on this function:
     - `sumo:delete_by/2`
 - `deleted_total` just after deleting by some delete conditions.
-This event has a list with the number of entities deleted and the delete conditions as an `Args` It is throw on this function:
+This event has a list with the number of entities deleted and the delete conditions as `Args`.
+This Event has the same `EventId` as its `pre_deleted_total` event.
+It is dispatched on this function:
     - `sumo:delete_by/2`
 - `pre_schema_created` just before creating a sumo schema.
 This event has no `Args`.
-It is throw on this function:
+It is dispatched on this function:
     - `sumo:create_schema/2`
 - `schema_created` just after creating a sumo schema.
 This event has no `Args`.
-It is throw on this function:
+This Event has the same `EventId` as its `pre_schema_created` event.
+It is dispatched on this function:
     - `sumo:create_schema/2`

-Sumo allows users to add their own `gen_event`'s in order to handle those events.
+Sumo requires users to add their own `gen_event`'s in order to handle those events.
 In order to add them Users have to configure sumo properly.
 In the `config` file we can add them like this under `sumo_db` configuration:
 ```erlang
 {events, [
      {'_', sumo_test_people_events_manager},